 The Broad Curriculum and school elective modules are optional.
 Further details are given in the departmental handbook.

-Students sit three examinations.
-Students take written tests and submit essays depending on the module concerned.
+Students sit two examinations.
+Students take written tests and submit essays or other assignments depending on the module concerned, as specified in module handbooks.
 Modules are weighted according to their credit values.